How to work out yield on rental property

 Investors should consider other factors such as property location, market trends, and potential for appreciation when evaluating rental property.
 Yield serves as a starting point for making informed investment decisions, but it should not be the sole factor considered.

-See also How to pronounce rhys
+See also How to draw a scary monster

 In conclusion, understanding the yield on rental property is crucial for investors as it provides insights into the return on investment.
 By calculating and evaluating the gross and net yield, investors can make informed decisions about whether a rental property is profitable and worth the investment.